meisterlampe99/cmd_scripts_vivado/project_mode/_readmePM.txt

 open cmd, navigate to this folder and run

 	vivado -mode batch -source runSim.tcl -tclarg TopModuleName

+or use the supplied batch file with (old outputs are deleted before launch)

+	runSim TopModuleName

 This then opens the GUI and displays the results.
 It automatically adds the TopModule's signals to the waveform window, as well